kbond/ZenstruckFormBundle/README.md

     }
     ```

-    *Note*: The URL is dynamically generated for each entity but is encrypted with the application's `secret` for
+    **Note:** The URL is dynamically generated for each entity but is encrypted with the application's `secret` for
      security purposes.

 3. Select2 with custom URL.
 This will create a Select2 widget for this field.